 5 Natural Remedies For Acid Reflux

-These are 5 natural remedies for acid reflux we use at home and works for us.
+These are 5 natural remedies for acid reflux we use at home and work for us.
 I want to help other families with some ideas for natural remedies for this uncomfortable condition.
 If your family suffers from acid reflux, I highly recommend them.
 Remember that is a good idea to always check with your doctor first.

 When my son was born with a rare birth defect called Esophageal Atresia my whole world changed.
 I didn’t know about this condition and what is worse, didn’t even have time to educate myself about it (my baby needed to have surgery to reconnect his esophagus right away).
-For the full story, you can see my post My Story-Esophageal Atresia.
+For the full story, you can see my post-My Story-Esophageal Atresia.

 After three weeks in the NICU, we finally came home.
 We were also told he would probably suffer from reflux his entire life (more than half of esophageal atresia survivors battle with acid reflux).

 When my son was about 6 months old is when we started to notice his reflux worsening.
-Spit ups with every feed, even when he was sleeping.
+Spit-ups with every feed, even when he was sleeping.
 We inclined the bed, fed him smaller amounts, even put cereal in his milk (pediatrician’s recommendation at first, but after I researched about it, I discontinued it).
 It was exhausting!
-I started looking into other alternatives because my son had to take anti-reflux meds (Prevacid) daily and according to the GI for life!
+So I started looking into other alternatives because my son had to take anti-reflux meds (Prevacid) daily and according to the GI for life!
 I certainly didn’t want that for him if I could find natural alternatives.

 When my son was about 1 year old and was able to tolerate all kinds of foods, I started giving him green smoothies.
-I will add the natural remedies to help him with his reflux.
+I will add natural remedies to help him with his reflux.
 Adding lots of raw vegetables also helps.
 Please see my Green Smoothie Recipe.
 I could see him sleeping better and spitting up less at night.
-When he turned 2 his reflux was less severe and improving every week!
-I also learned that apples and bananas help with reflux and are great for combining it with lots of veggies.
+When he turned 2 his reflux was less severe and improved every week!
+I also learned that apples and bananas help with reflux and are great for combining them with lots of veggies.

-At his 2 year old checkup, the GI didn’t want to wean him off the meds even when I told him his symptoms were improving.
+At his 2-year-old checkup, the GI didn’t want to wean him off the meds even when I told him his symptoms were improving.
 So I went to see his pediatric surgeon and got approval from her to try taking away the medication.
-I did, and made sure my son was taking probiotics, and the natural remedies.
+I did and made sure my son was taking probiotics, and natural remedies.
 The acid reflux symptoms disappeared and about a month after taking him completely off Prevacid he was doing great.
 He is being monitored by his pediatric surgeon and so far he is meds free!
-A great way to get him to eat more fresh fruits and vegetables was making ice pops.
+A great way to get him to eat more fresh fruits and vegetables was by making ice pops.
 Check out my post: Great Snack Idea: Ice Pops.

 One of my favorite natural cures for reflux and to help boost the immune system.
 I love probiotics and swear by them!
 Did you know that an estimated 70% of our immune system resides in our gut?
 Probiotics help improve digestive health.
 My favorite probiotics are in raw form.

 It is also one of the best fats you can eat to support your health.
 A tablespoon of coconut oil each day is also a great way to help with acid reflux.
-It will help heal the damage in the esophagus too.
+It will can heal the damage in the esophagus too.
 Incorporate it in your smoothies and use it as your cooking oil as well.